tesseract-ocr/tessdoc/Training-Tesseract-3.00-–-3.02.md

 Please check the list of [languages] (https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages)  for which traineddata is already available as of release 3.04 before embarking on training.

-Tesseract 3.04 provides a [script] (https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain.sh) for an easy way to execute various phases of training Tesseract.
-More information on using it can be found on the [tesstrain.sh](tesstrain.sh) page.
-[3rd Party training tools] (AddOns) are also available for training.

 # Background and Limitations

 Tesseract was originally designed to recognize English text only.
 Efforts have been made to modify the engine and its training system to make them able to deal with other languages and UTF-8 characters.
 Tesseract 3.0 can handle any Unicode characters (coded with UTF-8), but there are limits as to the range of languages that it will be successful with, so please take this section into account before building up your hopes that it will work well on your particular language!